 (4) “Aggregator designation form” means a DEQ-approved document that specifies that a credit generator has designated an aggregator to act on its behalf.

-(5) “Alternative Fuels Registration System” or “AFRS” means the portion of the CFP Online System where fuel producers can register their production facilities and submit physical pathway demonstrations.
+(5) “Alternative Fuel Portal” or “AFP” means the portion of the CFP Online System where fuel producers can register their production facilities and submit fuel pathway code applications and physical pathway demonstrations.

+(6) “Alternative Jet Fuel” means a drop-in fuel, made from petroleum or non-petroleum sources, which can be blended and used with conventional petroleum jet fuels without the need to modify aircraft engines and existing fuel distribution infrastructure.

 (6) “Application” means the type of vehicle where the fuel is consumed, shown as either LDV/MDV or HDV.